-Company formation services in Luxembourg
+Company Formation Services in Luxembourg

 General overview

-Political structure
+Political Structure

-Laws, regulations and standards
+Laws, Regulations, and Standards

-The legal system of the Grand Duchy is mainly based on the Roman law.
-The Luxembourg Constitution provides with the constitutional provisions of the Grand Duchy, the fundamental rights of individual citizens and the organization of public bodies.
-It is superior to the ordinary law and to executive regulations, which have to be conformed to the Constitution.
+The legal system of Luxembourg primarily draws from Roman law.
+The Luxembourg Constitution establishes the constitutional provisions of the Grand Duchy, the fundamental rights of individual citizens, and the organization of public bodies.
+It holds superior status compared to ordinary laws and executive regulations, which must align with the Constitution.

-The main individually compiled codes are the Civil Code, Commercial Code, Penal Code, Criminal Procedure and Civil Procedure Codes.
-Current legislation for Luxembourg is first published in the official gazette – Mémorial.
+The legislative framework in Luxembourg comprises laws, codes, and regulations.
+Many laws are rooted in French or Belgian legislation, with an increasing portion originating from European Union regulations, directives, and decisions.
+Significant individual codes include the Civil Code, Commercial Code, Penal Code, Criminal Procedure, and Civil Procedure Codes.
+Current Luxembourg legislation is initially published in the official gazette – Mémorial.

 The People